 Summer Camps for Kids with Special Needs

-The Tikva Program at Camp Ramah serves teens approximately 13 to 18 years old with mild to moderate developmental delays, autism spectrum disorder and neurological impairments.
+The Tikvah Program at Camp Ramah serves teens 13 to 18 years old with mild to moderate developmental delays, autism spectrum disorder and neurological impairments.
+They also offer a mini program for kids ages 10 to 12.

 To find the best fit for your child, keep in mind your child's age, needs and interests, as well as practical factors such as cost, duration and location.
 Here are some of the other things to consider when selecting the right camp for your child.
 Then check out Care.com to find special needs camps that fit your family's needs.